 We plan to take you to the Geldingadalir (Fagradalsfjall) volcano that started erupting 19 March 2021 and was very busy producing spectacular lava fountains and rivers for months but has now been quiet for 5 weeks.

-Because of wind and cold, you need warm wind- and waterproof clothing, including a cap, a scarf and gloves, and above all good hiking boots since the terrain is not particularly difficult, but very uneven, so you may inadvertently damage your ancle.
+Because of wind and cold, you need warm wind- and waterproof clothing, including a cap, a scarf and gloves, and above all good hiking boots since the terrain is not particularly difficult, but very uneven, so you may inadvertently damage your ankle.
 The trail can also be slippery and muddy.

 Here is eruption information from the municipality.
 Here is the advisory (updated daily) by Search and Rescue.
 The full walk (trail C) is 3-4 kms one way depending on the starting point; we may not be able to go all the way.